rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

 ## Overview

 This Networking Essentials lab covers various network configuration and troubleshooting exercises on a Linux server.
-You will be better equipped to manage and troubleshoot network settings using common networking utilities that are readily available on Linux based systems.
+You will be better equipped to manage and troubleshoot network settings using common networking utilities readily available on Linux based systems.

 ## Exercise 1

 ### Change Hostname

 There are many methods for identifying or referring to computers.
-Some of these methods guarantee uniqueness [ especially on a network] and others don't.
-A computer hostname can be regarded as a human friendly name.
-Depending on how they are managed or assigned, computer hostnames should ideally be unique.
+Some of these methods guarantee uniqueness [ especially on a network], and others don't.
+A computer hostname can be regarded as a human-friendly name.
+Computer hostnames should ideally be unique depending on how they are managed and assigned.
 But because anyone with the Administrative privileges on a system can unilaterally assign whatever hostname they want to the system - uniqueness is not always guaranteed.

-This first exercise, walks through some common tools used for managing the computer hostname.
+This first exercise walks through some common tools for managing the computer hostname.

 #### To change the system's hostname